 Uses toolkit to stay informed about MBTA decision-making and to prepare for discussions with the local and state agencies about potential projects in the community.
-Works with local advocates, community groups, and elected officials to advocate for changes.
+Works with local advocates, community groups, and elected

 Uses toolkit to develop projects that address local mobility needs and improve transit speed and reliability-in coordination with municipal staff.
 Communicates with constituents using toolkit planning and engagement guidance.